 - Whether there are onward connecting flights booked on the same ticket

 - Whether travel is for compassionate or bereavement reasons

 Note: Denied Boarding Compensation is not payable when:

 - You are not checked in on time or you were unable to be checked in due to not having the appropriate documentation

 - An aircraft change is needed for operational or safety reasons and its use results in fewer seats being available

 - There are weight restrictions due to reasons outside our control, e.g. weather

-In all instances of denied boarding Air New Zealand will comply with applicable laws including 14 CFR part 250 in the US and EU 261/2004 for flights departing the EU.
+In all instances of denied boarding Air New Zealand will comply with applicable laws including:

-- provide you with a “downgrade” certificate entitling you to a refund of the difference of the class paid and the class travelled for the applicable flight sector; or
+- Provide you with a "downgrade" certificate entitling you to a refund of the difference of the class paid and the class travelled for the applicable flight sector

 Where local law requires Air New Zealand to offer different alternatives we will do so as required.